Are multiple retirement accounts giving you a cloudy picture of your financial performance?

 Typically, as a retirement plan participant who may be receiving an eligible rollover distribution from the plan, you have the following four options (and you may be able to engage in a combination of these options depending on your employment status, age and the availability of the particular option):

 Each option offers advantages and disadvantages, depending on your particular facts and circumstances (including your financial needs and your particular goals and objectives).
-Some of the factors you should consider when making a rollover decision include (among other things) the differences in: (1) investment options, (2) fees and expenses, (3) services, (4) penalty tax-free withdrawals, (5) creditor protection in bankruptcy and from legal judgments, (6) Required Minimum Distributions or “RMDs”, (7) the tax treatment of employer stock if you hold such in your current plan, and (8) borrowing privileges.
+Some of the factors you should consider when making a rollover decision include (among other things) the differences in: (1) investment options, (2) fees and expenses, (3) services, (4) penalty tax-free withdrawals, (5) creditor protection in bankruptcy and from legal judgments, (6) RMDs, (7) the tax treatment of employer stock if you hold such in your current plan, and (8) borrowing privileges.

 Consolidating your retirement accounts may provide you with a clearer view of your financial picture and potentially expand your investment choices, but consolidation is not right for everyone.
 You should carefully consider all your options before taking any action.
 If you decide to consolidate some or all your retirement assets, we can help you get started whether your retirement is years away or just around the corner.